On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Results

-The first remark emerging from Fig. \ref{fig_NUVrK} is that radio-loud and X-ray AGNs appear to be two distinct populations, essentially hosted by different galaxies.
-More specifically, while radio-loud AGNs appear to be predominantly hosted by old quiescent galaxies, X-ray AGNs are observed in all kinds of old \textbf{(i.e., $\rKs>0.76$)} galaxies over the entire $\NUVr$ range, following the distribution of galaxies.
-However, when considering the hardness of X-ray AGN emission, i.e., the prevalence of hard [2--10keV] over soft [0.5--2keV] X-ray emission, high hardness ratios ($HR$ \footnote{$HR = (H-S)/(H+S)$, where $H$ and $S$ are the numbers of hard [2--10keV] and soft [0.5--2keV] X-ray photons, respectively.}) appear to be favoured in the green valley.
+The first remark emerging from Fig.~\ref{fig_NUVrK} is that radio-loud and X-ray AGNs appear to be two distinct populations, essentially hosted by different galaxies.
+More specifically, while radio-loud AGNs appear to be predominantly hosted by old quiescent galaxies, X-ray AGNs are observed in all kinds of old, $\rKs>0.76$ galaxies over the entire $\NUVr$ range, following the distribution of galaxies.
+However, when considering the hardness of X-ray AGN emission, i.e., the prevalence of hard [2--10keV] over soft [0.5--2keV] X-ray emission, high hardness ratios ($HR$ \footnote{$HR = (H-S)/(H+S)$, where $H$ and $S$ are the numbers of hard [2--10keV] and soft [0.5--2keV] X-ray photons, respectively.
+In the X-ray catalogue we used, the typical uncertainty on $HR$ is 0.1 \citep{Melnyk2013}. }) appear to be favoured in the green valley.

-In the right panels of Fig. \ref{fig_NUVrK}, one can see how the increase of the hardness ratio of X-ray AGNs in the green valley (the mean lower and upper $\NUVr$ limits of which are marked with blue and red dotted lines, respectively) is due to the decrease of the soft X-ray emission.
-In Fig. \ref{fig_NUVrK}b, we show the AGN X-ray luminosity as a function of the $\NUVr$ colour of its host galaxy in the hard and soft bands, along the $\Mstar$ quenching channel.
-While the hard emission appears to be stable over the entire $\NUVr$ range (i.e., before, in and after the green valley), with a median luminosity of $L_X = 8^{+12}_{-4}\times10^{42}$erg/s, the soft X-ray emission decreases in green-valley galaxies from $L_X = 3.5^{+4.5}_{-2.8}\times10^{42}$ erg/s in SF galaxies to $L_X = 0.7^{+2.3}_{-0.3}\times10^{42}$ erg/s before recovering to a level comparable to that of SF galaxies in Q galaxies, with a median luminosity of $L_X \sim 3^{+3}_{-2}\times10^{42}$ erg/s.
-Consistently, the median fraction of soft X-ray non-detections increases drastically in the green valley, rising from $\sim$10 per cent in SF galaxies to more than $\sim$40 per cent in the green valley, and then decreasing in Q galaxies down to $\sim$20 per cent, as shown in Fig. \ref{fig_NUVrK}c.
+In Fig.~\ref{fig_NUVr_Xray} we show how the X-ray properties depend on an object's position along the the $\Mstar$ quenching channel.
+In these three panels quenching galaxies move from left to the right in $\NUVr$, and the mean lower and upper $\NUVr$ limits of the green valley are marked with blue and red dotted lines at $\NUVr=4$ and 5, respectively.

+Fig.~\ref{fig_NUVr_Xray}a shows the AGN X-ray luminosity as a function of the $\NUVr$ colour of its host galaxy in the hard and soft bands.
+The hard X-ray emission appears to be stable over the entire $\NUVr$ range (i.e., before, in and after the green valley), with a median luminosity of $L^{hard}_X = 8^{+12}_{-4}\times10^{42}$erg/s.
+In contrast, the mean soft X-ray emission evolves along the quenching channel: it is $L^{soft}_X = 3.5^{+4.5}_{-2.8}\times10^{42}$ erg/s in SF, decreases to $L^{soft}_X = 0.7^{+2.3}_{-0.3}\times10^{42}$ erg/s in the green valley, before recovering in Q galaxies to $L^{soft}_X \sim 3^{+3}_{-2}\times10^{42}$ erg/s -- a level comparable to that of SF galaxies.
+Consistent with this, the median fraction of soft X-ray non-detections increases drastically in the green valley, rising from $\sim$10 per cent in SF galaxies to more than $\sim$40 per cent in the green valley, and then decreasing in Q galaxies down to $\sim$20 per cent, as shown in Fig.~\ref{fig_NUVr_Xray}b.